Jouda-Hidri/SinkErr-Demo/README.md

-# Example Kafka-Confluent and Spring
+# SinkErr
+Sink errors and retry after fix, using Kafka